 The Embassy of Japan in the Philippines clearly states that you can only re-apply for the same purpose after six (6) months.
 However, I found a Japan visa appeal story in 2017 wherein the applicant appealed in less than a month.
 She transferred to a different travel agency, and submitted a letter of appeal and additional supporting documents such as confirmed flights, hotel booking, and guarantee letter.
 Do note that as of this writing, there are no recent accounts saying that an appeal is plausible.

 There you have it.
 I hope you find my Japan tourist visa guide useful.
-Best of luck in your Japan visa application!
+Good luck in your Japan visa application!
+Let us know how it goes by connecting with us on Facebook, Instagram, Twitter, and Youtube.

 Disclaimer: While I was granted a single-entry Japan tourist visa on my first application, this does not guarantee the same outcome for your Japan visa application.
 It is still on a case-by-case basis.
 I highly suggest that you complete your Japan tourist visa requirements set by the Embassy of Japan in the Philippines to avoid any complications.